Bhuvan-S-prasad/Customer-Churn-Analysis-and-Model-Comparison/README.md

 ## Overview
 Customer churn, or customer attrition, refers to customers stopping their relationship with a business.
 Understanding and predicting churn is crucial for businesses to retain valuable customers.
-This project uses machine learning techniques to predict churn and explores how different models perform on a customer churn dataset.
+This project uses machine learning techniques to predict churn and explores how different models perform on a customer churn dataset. performing EDA and comparing the result of various machine learning algorithm on the dataset

 ---